 Ways To Cook Padron Peppers:

 • Cook your peppers in a special grill basket on a grill.
-(Pictured grill basket above.
-Note those are shishito peppers cooking in the grill basket.)
-This grill basket will prevent the peppers from falling in between the grills.
+(The grill basket is shown above.
+Note that those are shishito peppers cooking in the grill basket.)
+This grill basket will prevent the peppers from falling between the grills.

 • Blister the peppers with garlic and oil over high heat in a cast-iron pan.
 (Pictured below this list.)
 This is my favorite way to enjoy these peppers!

 • Cut the peppers and cook them in a recipe.
-I don’t do this as often, but it helps cook their flavor into the recipe you are making.
+I don’t do this as often, but it helps cook their flavor into your recipe.
 I share a few easy recipes below for you to try.

 • Slice them down the middle and put a small block of cheese inside the peppers.
-Bake them for 10-15 minutes at 400º F.
+Bake them for 10-15 minutes at 400ยบ F.

 Cooking padron peppers in a cast iron pan over high heat.

-I recommend using a 12-inch cast-iron skillet to blister peppers.
+I recommend blistering peppers in a 12-inch cast-iron skillet.
 Cast iron pans can get hot, which helps blister the peppers’ skin.
-It almost adds a caramelized flavor to the blistered peppers; it is totally worth it!
+Blistering adds a caramelized flavor to the peppers; it is totally worth it!

 Can You Eat Padron Pepper Seeds?